A curated AI toolkit for production workflows.

 Reality check: if you can ship in minutes, it's probably AI slop.

-Every day, another flashy tool drops peddling this quick promise.
+Every day, another flashy tool peddles the quick-ship promise.
 Quality comes from intention, not speed.
-Focus on building a great product and user experience.
+Focus on building a great product and user experience, and accept that at some point you'll have to rework the spaghetti code.

 Gemini